HLStrans: Dataset for C-to-HLS Hardware Code Synthesis: HLStrans Datasets Construction

-Therefore, we construct pairs \((x,y,tb)\).
+Therefore, we construct triples \((x,y,tb)\).
 If the original file \(x\) is synthesisable, the execution cycles from synthesis reports of \(y\) must be less than \(y\).
 If the original file \(x\) is not synthesisable, \(y\) should be synthesisable.
-Table \ref{tab:data-sources-summary} shows our HLS dataset collection including common heterogeneous benchmarks such as polybench, and other FPGA benchmarks.